 Definition of “Black thumbs”.

-Everyone who I come across and mention to them that I sell plants acts shocked.
+Everyone who I come across and mentions to them that I sell plants acts shocked.
 Then there is a slight hesitation, then they blurt out…

 “Are the plants easy to take care of?”